Astleelobo37/capstone_project/README.md

 # Healthcare Portal

-A web application for healthcare patients to upload test results and view respiratory masks from Fisher & Paykel Healthcare.
+A web application for healthcare patients to upload test results and view respiratory masks from Fisher & Paykel Healthcare and other masks as well.

 ## Features

 - User authentication (login/register)
 - Test result upload and management
 - View Fisher & Paykel respiratory masks
+- Other masks page to
 - Responsive design

 ## Prerequisites

 - Node.js (v14 or higher)
-- MongoDB
+- Sql workbench
 - npm or yarn

 ## Setup